BastianRuiz95/ucn-websocket-game-server/README.md

 This is a WebSocket Server to use in the implementation of the Cross-Game Multiplayer Gameplay for "Advanced Programming Integrator Project" Course.

 ## Description
 This server is written in Typescript using NestJS Framework.
 Support Websocket native connection (using ws library).

+## How to Connect?
+To use the game server services, you can find the instructions in [This Guide (En español)](./connect-instructions-es.md).

 ## Installation